avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 ## Dependency injection - Injectable | providedIn

 - Use `providedIn` metadata to **provide a service globally** right from its definition
-- This is usefull even for "Function-based dependency injection"
+- This is usefull even for "**Function-based dependency injection**"

 ```ts
 import { Injectable, ApplicationConfig } from '@angular/core';